balinterdi/ember-cancelable-button/README.md

 * Allow using it with ember-concurrency if it's already a dependency of the project
 * Have a non-block form where the text when the button is about to send is the gerundive form of the verb: "Send proposal" => "Sending in 3, 2, 1"
 * Also yield a value that is true right after the action is taken so that it can be used for feedback: "Sent."
+* Allow customization of where the cancel part is shown (Gumroad puts it on the left, for example)